microsoft/r-server-campaign-optimization/contents.md

 - [**SQLR**](#operationalize-in-sql-2017) This contains T-SQL code to pre-process the datasets, train the models, identify the champion model and provide recommendations.
 It also contains a PowerShell script to automate the entire process, including loading the data into the database (not included in the T-SQL code).
 - [**RSparkCluster**](#hdinsight-solution-on-spark-cluster) This contains the R code to pre-process the datasets, train the models, identify the champion model and provide recommendations on a Spark cluster.

-In this template with SQL Server R Services, two versions of the SQL implementation and another version for HDInsight implementation:
+In this template with SQL Server ML Services, two versions of the SQL implementation and another version for HDInsight implementation:

 1. [**Model Development in R IDE**](#model-development-in-r)  .
 Run the R code in R IDE (e.g., RStudio, R Tools for Visual Studio).
 2. [**Operationalize in SQL**](#operationalize-in-sql-2017).
 Run the SQL code in SQL Server using SQLR scripts from SSMS or from the PowerShell script.